Frynelli/frynelli.github.io/README.md

 # My Portfolio

 I created this Portfolio using React.js and Sass for styling.
-I tried to showcase as much from my work that I could.
+I tried to showcase most of my work.

 ## website